-Thirty drifter deployments were conducted from January to February 2014, with 22 of those deployments coinciding with the ADCP deployment during YD 47-55 (February 15-23; Appendix Table 1).
-Drifter tracks from all deployments covered nearly the entire reef flat and ava channel (Figure 6), showing three gneral spatial patterns: 1) Faster flow speeds over the southern reef flat, 2) slower, more variable currents over the deeper pools of the southern backreef, northern reef, and ava channel near the stream mouth, and 3) faster current speeds exiting the east end of the ava.
-Off-reef transport were observed, mainly exiting through a small channel in the southern reef crest at high tide under calm wave and wind conditions.
-Some continued moving out to sea and some were quickly re-entrained in the surf zone and traveled over the reef flat.
+Thirty drifter deployments were conducted from January to February 2014, with 22 of those deployments coinciding with the ADCP deployments during YD 47-55 (15-23 February; Appendix Table 1).
+Drifter tracks from all deployments covered nearly the entire reef flat and ava channel (Figure 6), showing three gneral spatial patterns: 1) Faster flow speeds over the southern reef flat; 2) slower, more variable currents over the deeper pools of the southern backreef, northern reef, and ava channel near the stream mouth; and 3) faster current speeds exiting the east end of the ava.
+Off-reef transport over the reef crest were observed a few times, mainly exiting through a small channel in the southern reef crest at high tide under calm wave and wind conditions; most of these continued moving out to sea and some were quickly re-entrained in the surf zone and traveled landward over the reef flat.
 Other anomalous drifter tracks show where drifters were entrained in the surf zone at the reef crest and quickly exited back out to sea in the far northeast portion of the study area.

 Progressive Vectors

 Progressive vectors were calculated from ADCP data and compared to drifter tracks for each end-member forcing condition (Figure 7).
-While the drifter tracks changed direction from onshore to cross-shore towards the ava channel, the progressive vectors over the southern reef showed little variation in flow direction, going ashore in some cases, indicating the flow velocity was relatively consistent at AS1 and AS2.
+Whereas the drifter tracks changed direction from onshore to cross-shore towards the ava channel, the progressive vectors over the southern reef showed little variation in flow direction, going ashore in some cases, indicating the flow velocity was relatively consistent at AS1 and AS2 and demonstrating the non-spatially uniform nature of flow on the reef flat.
 The progressive vectors over the northern reef were much more erratic, and traveled much shorter distances than the drifter tracks due to the lower flow speeds observed at AS3.
-In general, the lengths of progressive vectors were similar to the actual tracks of the drifters, indicating similar flow speeds.
+In general, the lengths of progressive vectors were similar to the actual tracks of the drifters, indicating similar flow speeds, albeit sometime different directions, over potions of the reef flat.
 The exception was over the northern reef, where drifters quickly moved into the ava channel and were influenced by very different currents than what was observed at AS3.
-While drifters could only be deployed at mid-high tides when the reef flat was deep enough to avoid getting stuck on corals, the ADCPs recorded flow over the complete tidal range.
+Because drifters could only be deployed at mid-high tides when the reef flat was deep enough to avoid getting stuck on corals, the ADCPs recorded flow over the complete tidal range.
 The shorter progressive vectors indicate flow at lower tides when flow speeds are reduced (Figure 5).

-Under tidal forcing the drifters traveled in erratic directions and traveled farther than predicted by the progressive vectors from ADCPs, indicating higher travel speeds (Figure 7a-b).
+Under tidal forcing, the drifters traveled in erratic directions and traveled farther than predicted by the progressive vectors from ADCPs, indicating higher travel speeds (Figure 7a-b).
 Drifter tracks and progressive vectors compared poorly in speed and direction at AS3 on the northern reef, slightly better at AS2 though progressive vectors are still shorter and do not vary direction, and fairly well at AS1 on the southern reef.
 Under the low wave conditions, drifters were observed to flow seaward over the reef crest near AS2, but only at high tide.
 Drifters were also observed moving from the northern reef onto the southern reef during light and variable winds.